-Internships and HEC Research Projects (Covid-limited spots)
+Internships and HEC Research Projects

 Professional beekeepers are particularly welcome to provide much needed on site assistance to our growing network of beehive fence farmers.

 How many internship positions are there each year?
-We have up to 20 internships positions available at STE’s E&B every year, usually divided half/half between international and sponsored Kenyan interns.
+We have up to 16 internships positions available at STE’s E&B every year, usually divided half/half between international and sponsored Kenyan interns.
 E&B internships are highly competitive and therefore we only select the best candidates so be sure to articulate what skills you can offer us on your CV (including software skills).
 We accept applications all year round and please make clear what months you are applying for.

 What will I be doing?
 We would put you onto at least one main project that fits your experience, interest and skills base.
 This varies enormously from year to year and from intern to intern.
 On the E&B Project interns are based out of our Elephants and Bees Research Centre in Sagalla Community (3km from the border of the park) and can be asked to help on a variety of human-elephant conflict related projects including identifying elephant corridors through the community farms, GIS mapping, camera trap monitoring, beehive fence maintenance, honey harvesting & processing, community liaison, construction projects, environmental education classes, permaculture projects, botanical and pollinator surveys, and general fieldwork support to help senior scientists based on site with their data collection.
 Its a good idea to let us know your area of interest when you apply.
 Interns with special skill sets outside the field of wildlife conservation are also welcome to apply (e.g. vets, beekeepers, agronomists, teachers, photographers etc) but please specify what you can offer as a unique skill on your application.

 Can I do a Masters project as an STE intern?
 Yes, we have managed to work with MSc students in the past to help them complete a Masters degree project.
-MSc students typically are ex-interns or volunteers of STE and usually once completed an internship with us, they will provide us with their course details, the structure needed for their research project and the topic area.
+MSc students are always ex-interns or volunteers of STE and once completed an internship with us, they will provide us with their course details, the structure needed for their research project and the topic area.
 Please note that for formal MSc research projects you will need to apply for a Research Permit with the Ministry of Environment (NACOSTI) and receive a letter of support from Kenya Wildlife Service and this can take 2-3 months to obtain and there are significant permit costs that have to be paid directly to both the ministry and KWS.
-Ideally you should come and do an internship with us first to help develop your MSc project proposal with us as its highly unlikely that we would accept a proposal out of the blue without meeting you first and seeing how you work in the field.
+You should come and do an internship with us first to help develop your MSc project proposal with us as its highly unlikely that we would accept a proposal out of the blue without meeting you first and seeing how you work in the field.
 We will also not design a project for you, so visiting the field site is the only way to develop a research proposal that will have true impact.
 Please note that the biggest constraint is an MSc student who needs to use our research vehicles to collect their data.
 This is not possible to accommodate around all our other research commitments and we recommend that MSc students fundraise to hire their own 4×4 for the duration of their fieldwork data collection.
 This enables greater flexibility to conduct your research and we can help you to find a personal field assistant to assist you with data collection.
 Please note that we will only support MSc research proposals that are passed by our Scientific Advisory Board and that fit within STE’s mission and research aims.
 Similar guidelines are in place for doing a PhD project with us, come and meet us in our Nairobi office if you wish to discuss a longer term research collaboration.

 What happens after my Internship is over?
 Interns are responsible for writing a brief report and/or a poster describing the activities undertaken during the internship.
 This should be submitted to the STE manager on site before departure along side any good photos that you can contribute to our media library.
 Any MSc interns should post us a full copy of their complete thesis with appropriate acknowledgements and we strongly encourage and help graduates to publish their work in scientific journals.
 Interns often help our long-term researchers with data analysis or collection.
 Occasionally we will publish papers or reports on this data and there may be a chance for exceptional interns to be listed as authors or acknowledged on research papers.
 Several interns have returned to join us for MSc or PhD fieldwork after successful completion of a first internship and postgraduate applicants are encouraged to complete an internship first to help define research questions.
 We are very grateful for interns who go on to help us with fundraising activities in their own countries once they return home.